swiftcicd/swift-cicd/README.md

 import SwiftCICD

 @main
-struct CICD: MainAction {
+struct CICD: MainAction, XcodeAction {
-    func run() async throws {
-        let project = try context.workingDirectory/"GettingStarted.xcodeproj"

-        try await xcode.build(
-            project: project,
-            configuration: .debug,
-            destination: .iOSSimulator
-        )

-        try await xcode.test(
-            project: project,
-            destination: .iOSSimulator,
-            withoutBuilding: true
-        )
+    var body: some Action {
+        Xcode.Build()
+        Xcode.Test(withoutBuilding: true)
     }
 }
 ```

 In this CICD file we define a main action named `CICD`.
-When it runs, it will build and then test the "GettingStarted" Xcode project found in the working directory of the workflow.
-This will be the root directory of your repo.
-You should provide the path to your own Xcode project.
+When it runs, it will build and then test the project found at the root of the repository.

+> // TODO: Make a section that describes the automatic discovery logic of Xcode containers.
+(Xcode.swift, ContextValues.getDefaultXcodeContainer.)

 #### 3. GitHub Action Workflow